-Both the X-T20 and the D5600 are recent models that are part of the current product line-up.
-The D5600 replaced the earlier Nikon D5500, while the X-T20 has been discontinued (but can be found pre-owned on eBay).
+The D5600 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the features and operation of the X-T20 and D5600 can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Nikon D5600 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T20 and the Nikon D5600?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.